nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ### Gut microbiome and neural strucutre

 The gut microbiome has been identified as a possible mechanism and biomarker of precursors of psychopathology, including how children process and respond to aversive stimuli.
-This project explores associations between the neonatal gut microbiome and structures of the brain involved in salience processing.
-This manuscript is currently in preparation.
+This project explores associations between the neonatal gut microbiome and structures of the brain involved in salience detection.
+This manuscript is currently under review.
 (Collaborators: Michelle Graf co-first author, Margaret Sheridan, Rebecca Knickmeyer, Cathi Propper).

 ## Publications